sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst.txt

    :feedback_c: Which way does yertle first move in the example above?
    :feedback_d: Which way does yertle first move in the example above?

    Which way does a turtle face when it is first created?
-Run the program and notice which direction it goes when it first moves forward.
+Run the program and notice the direction it goes when it first moves forward.